sp7q/TrekBuddy/README.md

 There is no perfect transceiver for an amateur radio, otherwise we should have as many radio models as amateurs around the world.
 Also electronic part becomes more and more hard to build for elmers in their workshops.
 I would to create device that maybe is not the simplest one but gives a lot of flexibility, software is open and well-described, which makes it easy to adapt to your own needs even for non-programmers.

-Assumtions :
+Assumptions :
   1. Modern receiver - QCX style
       a. most of procects base on NE602 IC that a not good choice in modern days
       b.
-QCX lack of AGC - SSM2165 and AGC control ciquit idea
+QCX is lack of AGC - SSM2165 as AGC control ciquit idea
       c.
-Low pass filter MAX7400
+Low pass filter MAX7400 ?
   2. PA in D class - like in QCX/uSDX - DL2MAN board 5 or 8 bands as reference ???
   3. 5 bands 80-60-40-30-20 - or any other
-  4. Good keyer
+  4. Good keyer -becasue this is CW only radio (on transmit) should have good Iambic B keyer
-  5. Audio recorder onboard - often we dont have anything to make note in field or we want audio record to our archive wiht MKRZERO this should be easy to implement
+  5. Audio recorder onboard - often we dont have anything to make note in field audio recorder is nice addon
-  6. Optional GPS - rof time synchronisation and position readout (POTA/SOTA)
+  6. Optional GPS - for time synchronisation and position readout (POTA/SOTA)
-  7. Digital part can be used with any oter project
+  7. Digital part can be used with any oter project as syntheizer/controller
-  8. Some popular easy tu by enclousure (moct projects do not care about this part)
+  8. Some popular easy to buy enclousure (most projects do not care about this part)
-  9. Manipulation elements (buttons. vfo/multifunction knob) should have low profile to avoid damage when putting them in and out from pocket
+  9. Manipulation elements (buttons. vfo/multifunction knob) should have low profile to avoid damage when putting them in and out from pocket - MRP121 touch ??
   10. SSB reception
   11. This should be as number 1 - software fully avialable as OpenSource to give opportunity to enable the further development of the project ar align to own needs
+  12. Raspberry Pi Pico - softaware in Python ?

 Milestones
   1. Use QCX as base, remove original uC and use connect TrekBuddy instead - DONE (second hand QCX+ for 20$ :-) )